willroberts/raven-shield-2020/SERVERS.md

 This will start the server attached to your current terminal window.
 In order to reliably keep the process running and restart it if it fails, create a `systemd` unit file based on the docs [here](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files).

-Take note of your IP address and port number.
+When you finish, test your server and take note of your IP address and port number.

 ### Publishing Your Server